qhmu/qhmu.github.io/news/index.md

 ### 2024-07-02

 Our new lab is open!
-A big thanks to the previous mentors and friends, and a warm welcome to the new members!
+A big thanks to my mentors and friends, and a warm welcome to the new members!